jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
-Returns <obj>'s type name as a symbol.
+Returns <obj>'s intrinsic type name as a symbol.
+Note that it does not
+return a keyword type as described in <type-system> from <Topics>: for
+example, (typeof 42) yields 'number despite also matching :int
 ```

 -------------------------------------------------------------------------------